Cauda Equina Syndrome

 The prognosis of cauda equina syndrome is variable depending on both aetiology and the time taken from symptom onset to surgery.

-Indeed, a retrospective study examined the case for early surgery and found that patients who were in theatre within 24 hours of autonomic dysfunction had reduced bladder problems at follow up.
+Indeed, a retrospective study examined the case for early surgery and found that patients who were in theatre within 24 hours from onset of autonomic dysfunction had reduced bladder problems at long-term follow up.

 - Cauda equina syndrome is a surgical emergency caused by a compression of the cauda equina